mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 **Direct Certification**

 The following scenarios were added in school year 2022-23 to test for _Direct Certification_:
   1. Associate Student 1 as code **2 (Free)** based on the application for educational benefits.
-Demonstrate that this student's default value for Direct Certification is **false**.
-Then set the Direct Certification element to **true** for this student.
+Demonstrate that this student's default value for Direct Certification is **False**.
+Then set the Direct Certification element to **True** for this student, which will display as a 7 after the MARSS translation.
   2. Associate Student 2 as **1 (Reduced)** on the application for educational benefits.
-Demonstrate that this student's default value for Direct Certification is **false**.
+Demonstrate that this student's default value for Direct Certification is **False**.
 Then set the Direct Certification element to **True** for this student.
+Which will then display as an 8 after the MARSS translation.
 Then, set the Direct Certification element to **False**.
-  3. Demonstrate that Student 3 is not eligible by default (no assocation).
-Now associate this student to **2 (Free)** and set the Direct Certification element to **True**.
+  3. Demonstrate that Student 3 is not eligible by default (no association).
+Now associate this student to **2 (Free)** and set the Direct Certification element to **True**, which will display as a 7 after the MARSS translation.
-  4. Return to Student 1, and change the Direct Certification value back to **false**.
+  4. Return to Student 1, and change the Direct Certification value back to **False**.
   5. Return to Student 2 and set the **end date** for the entire program association to the end of the school year in order to demonstrate that they will no longer be eligible after this year.

 ## Resource: StudentSection504PlanProgramAssociation